 Or so I thought.

-heard a lot, and I mean a LOT of clawing and scratching, so I got up and turned on the light.
+THEN I heard a lot, and I mean a LOT of clawing and scratching, so I got up and turned on the light.
 I was quite surprised to see Moose standing right next to my side of the bed, wagging his tail and looking quite alert.
 He's usually dead asleep, even when the cats fight.
 So I turned around to see what he was looking at and there, peering at me from the TOP of the curtain rod, was a RACCOON.

-REALLY interested, staring intently at the 'coon, which stared intently back (I suspect the scrambling OVER MY HEAD was due to being chased by Moose).
+Now, Moose was REALLY interested, staring intently at the 'coon, which stared intently back (I suspect the scrambling OVER MY HEAD was due to being chased by Moose).
 Even at 2:20am, my brain immediately announced "Moose was trained to kill raccoons by his former owner."
 That's all I needed - a raccoon bloodbath in our bedroom.

-of business was to get the dog *out* of the room.
+So the first order of business was to get the dog *out* of the room.
 Oh, he was not happy about that, but I so did not care.
 Then I looked around to see if any cats were trapped in the room with me.
 Well, no, they had all run off when the 'coon ran through the house, I guess.

 So now it was me and the raccoon, who by now was desperately trying to get as far away from me as it could.
 It was a smaller one, thankfully, not a baby, but a juvenile.
 A full grown adult raccoon is nothing to tangle with.
 Still.
 As I stared at her/him, s/he tried to crawl across the pictures hanging on our walls, but couldn't quite get a grip.
 S/he had knocked down the valence and curtain rod that it hung